bhlmn/WindVerification/README.md

 ## Current Functions

-**convertUnits** - convert wind speeds from one unit to another
+**convertunits** - convert wind speeds from one unit to another

-**getUV** - convert wind speed and wind direction into u and v wind components
+**getuv** - convert wind speed and wind direction into u and v wind components

 **getwspdwdir** - convert u and v wind components into wind speed and wind direction